 To fight back, you can get a lawsuit over false allegations of a crime by contacting the experienced criminal lawyers at the Neal Davis Law Firm.
 We will not only represent you in getting your criminal charge dismissed, but once you've been found innocent, we can help you fight back with a civil lawsuit seeking damages from false allegations.

-Contact our firm today and you'll receive a free and confidential legal review of your case — at no obligation to you.
+Contact our firm today and you'll receive a confidential legal review of your case — at no obligation to you.
 Then, you can decide how you want to proceed.

 In Montgomery County, Fort Bend County, Houston and the rest of Harris County, skilled criminal defense lawyer Neal Davis has fought for the legal rights of hundreds of persons, and he's often succeeded in getting charges dropped or dismissed before trial.